eliot-exdev/exdev-gfx/examples/README_VOXELSPACE.md

 # Usage

 Please start the binary (voxelspace_mos, voxelspace_060) from your shell.
-To get a complete arguments list of the program please start it with '-h'.
+To get a complete arguments list of the program, please start it with '-h'.
 You can quit the program by hitting ESC.
 Stack size of 16384 ius required